mucommander/mucommander/readme.txt

 - A proper error message is displayed when muCommander is started in a headless environment.
 - Upgraded the commons-net FTP library to version 2.0.
-- Optimized file attribute caching.
+- Optimized file attribute caching, yielding sizable memory and CPU savings during directory listing and other file operations.
+- Actions relying on a file operation that is not supported by the current folder's filesystem are now disabled contextually.

 Localization:
 -